 We also construct two alternative DiD estimators, as suggested by the recent literature.
 The first is based on de Chaisemartin and D'Haultfoeuille (2020), and compares outcomes from period (t-1) to period t (date of devolution) between groups that switch from untreated to treated with groups that are untreated at both dates (the "instantaneous" effect).
 A modified version of this compares the outcomes from period (t-1) to period (t+6), the sixth dynamic effect.
-Reassuringly, we find consistent results across the standard DiD estimates in panel A of Table 4 and the de Chaisemartin and D'Haultfoeuille (2020) estimates in panel B. In both cases, devolution of health functions without functionaries increases neonatal, infant and under 5 mortality.
-The estimates are of comparable statistical significance, although some of the "instantaneous" effects lose statistical significance.
+Reassuringly, we find consistent results across the standard DiD estimates in panel A of Table 4 and the and had births in both pre-devolution and post-devolution periods.
+Since this may not reflect the characteristics of the nationwide representative sample, we show this as a robustness check. alternative estimates in panel B. In both cases, partial devolution increases neonatal, infant and under 5 mortality, though the coefficient magnitudes are smaller in panel B and some of the "instantaneous" effects lose statistical significance.

-The second alternative DiD estimator is constructed using only the "not-yettreated" units as the control group (Callaway and Sant'Anna, 2021; Sun and Abraham, 2021).
+The second alternative DiD estimator is constructed using only the "nevertreated" units as the control group (Callaway and Sant'Anna, 2021; Sun and Abraham, 2021).
 For ease of computation, we pool the data to the state-birth year level and run weighted regressions using counts of individuals in each state-birth year as weights.
-These alternative estimators are similar in sign and significance for states that devolved functions but not functionaries, showing a rise in all three measures of child mortality (panel C, columns 1, 3, 5).
-This alternative DiD estimator shows increases in infant and under-5 mortality even for states that did devolve both functions and functionaries (panel C, columns 4 and 6); however, these effects are not apparent in the year-by-year graphs based on this strategy (Figure A.4).
+These alternative estimators are similar in sign and significance for states that did partial devolution, showing a rise in all three measures of child mortality (panel C, columns 1, 3, 5).
+This alternative DiD estimator shows increases in infant and under-5 mortality even for states that did full devolution (panel C, columns 4 and 6); however, these effects are not apparent in the year-by-year graphs based on this strategy (Figure A.4).